citizenhacks/edamame/docs/README.md

 # Digital Pamphlet

-::: tip CitizenHacks Digital Panphlet.
+::: tip CitizenHacks Digital Pamphlet.
 For 36 hours, join students and leading innovators in tackling the challenge of privacy in the digital age.
 :::